-Getting the Surface Ready for Stripe
+Getting the Surface Ready for Striping

 Surface preparation makes or breaks the entire striping job.
 Old paint, dirt, oil stains, and debris must be removed before applying new lines.
 A pressure washer works best for cleaning the asphalt surface thoroughly.